WokLibCodeClub/.github/profile/README.md

 ---

-## Next Code Club sessions: Saturday 22nd November 2025
+## Next Code Club sessions: Saturday 6th December 2025 - these will be our last session before Christmas

-Our next sessions will take place on **Saturday 22nd November 2025** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.
+Our next sessions will take place on **Saturday 6th December 2025** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.

 <h2>
 $\color{#f00}{\textsf{PLEASE MAKE SURE YOU KNOW WHAT YOUR ACCOUNT PASSWORD IS!!!!!!!}}$